What is pH?

 Semen.
 Has a pH of 7,2-8,0.
 Don’t go to sleep directly after sex.
 Think gravity and let it do its thing.

 Hormonal fluctuations.
-There is a correlation between estrogen and glycogen (the “food” that produces the pH lowering lactic acid)
+There is a correlation between estrogen and glycogen (the “food” for the good bacteria that produces the pH-lowering lactic acid)